progressivis/progressivis/doc/userguide.md

 csv.scheduler.task_start()
 ```

 The image of all the taxi pickup positions appears immediately.
-All taxi pickup positions are overlaid at each pixel to produce a density map that becomes more detailed progressively, revealing the shape of Manhattan and the two New York City airports, La Guardia in the center top, and JFK at the bottom right.
-Yellow taxis in NYC are only authorized to pick up clients in Manhattan and in the airports, or when returning from their drop-off location; this is visible in the visualized patterns.
+All taxi pickup positions are overlaid at each pixel to produce a density map that becomes progressively more detailed, revealing the shape of Manhattan and the two New York City airports: LaGuardia, located in the center top, and JFK, at the bottom right.
+Yellow taxis in NYC are only authorized to pick up clients in Manhattan and at the airports, or when returning from their drop-off location; this is visible in the visualized patterns.

 ![](images/pv-userguide1.gif) ![](images/NYC_map_osm.png)

-With a standard visualization system, or using Pandas from Python, you would have to wait several minutes to see the visualization due to the load time of the file.
+With a standard visualization system or using Pandas from Python, you would have to wait several minutes to see the visualization due to the file's load time.
-**ProgressiVis** shows the results in a few seconds, improving over time, irrespective of the file size and network speed.
+**ProgressiVis** displays results in a few seconds, improving over time, regardless of file size and network speed.

 Let's explain the program.
-Line 7 creates a `CSV` loader module, providing the url of the taxi datasets and limiting the table to two columns: `pickup_longitude` and `pickup_latitude` that will be used in the example.
+Line 7 creates a `CSV` loader module, providing the URL of the taxi datasets and limiting the table to two columns: `pickup_longitude` and `pickup_latitude` that will be used in the example.
-When created, the module does not start right away, but after line 23, in that case, when the whole program is started.
+When created, the module does not start immediately, but rather after line 23, when the entire program is initiated.

 Then, on line 10, a `Quantiles` module is created and connected to the `CSV` loader in line 11.
-Modules can have input and output slots to connect them and let data flow between them.
+Modules can have input and output slots to connect them, allowing data to flow between them.
 The slots are usually typed, so the `CSV` output slot produces a data table, and the `Quantiles` module expects a data table in its input.

 The `Quantiles` module will maintain an internal data structure to quickly (but approximately) compute quantiles over all the loaded numerical columns (it is called a data sketch).
 This is because the minimum and maximum of the dataset are noisy.
 ProgressiVis is designed for scalability and managing big data.
 Big data is never clean; the taxi dataset is no exception.
 Using the absolute minimum and maximum values of the data column would produce weird results.
 Instead, we are using the 3% and 97% quantiles, maintained progressively, to avoid outliers.

-On line 13, a `Histogram2D` module is created to count all the pickup locations on a grid of 512x512.
+On line 13, a `Histogram2D` module is created to count all the pickup locations on a 512x512 grid.
 It is connected to the table produced by the `CSV` module on line 15, and to the 3% and 97% quantiles computed by the Quantiles module in lines 16-17 for its minimum and maximum values.
-Note that, when connecting slots, ProgressiVis allows specifying arguments, providing details about the connection; they are called "slot hints".
+Note that when connecting slots, ProgressiVis allows specifying arguments to provide details about the connection; these are called "slot hints".
 For the output slot "result" of the `Quantiles` module on lines 16-17, the argument is simply the desired quantile between 0 and 1.

 Finally, a `Heatmap` module is created in line 19 and connected to the output of the `Histogram2D` module.
-It will convert the 2D histogram into an image ready to be displayed in the notebook, line 22.
+It will convert the 2D histogram into an image ready to be displayed in the notebook, as shown in line 22.

 The progressive program is started on line 23, and the image will appear almost immediately, improving over time.
-The bounds may move a bit when more points are loaded.
-In that case, the image will be redisplayed progressively with the new bounds at the same page, about one image every 2-3 seconds.
+The bounds may shift slightly when more points are loaded.
+In that case, the image will be redisplayed progressively with the new bounds on the same page, approximately every 2-3 seconds.

-At this stage, ProgressiVis is used in a streaming mode, loading the data and visualizing the results as it goes.
+At this stage, ProgressiVis is used in a streaming mode, loading data and visualizing the results as it is processed.
 We will introduce interaction later, after introducing the concepts first.

 Variations of this program are discussed in [a follow-up section](#dealing-with-noisy-data), if you are interested in more details about loading a large CSV file.